C0j23T/rustysynth/README.md

 * ~~Suitable for both real-time and offline synthesis.~~ For offline only
 * ~~Supports standard MIDI files with additional features including dynamic tempo changing.~~ Currently only MIDI 1 is supported
 * ~~No dependencies other than the standard library.~~
-* It only took about 50 seconds to render 18 million notes.
+* It only took about 50 seconds to render 9KX2.